mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 desired by members of the officer corps.
 Some of the most battle-ready officers of the line learned their craft by having served aboard the
-‘enemy ships’ of an Adversary Squadron.
+'enemy ships' of an Adversary Squadron.
-•  Mothball Fleet – The last stop for many of the navy’s starships is the Depot Mothball Fleet.
+•  Mothball Fleet – The last stop for many of the navy's starships is the Depot Mothball Fleet.
-Ships are brought to one of Depot’s maintenance hangars for a thorough inspection, given preservative treatment and then designated for one of the following: refit and reassignment
+Ships are brought to one of Depot's maintenance hangars for a thorough inspection, given preservative treatment and then designated for one of the following: refit and reassignment